5wHN28Dg/tele-notify/README.md

 A Python script that monitors specified Telegram chats and forwards messages matching your custom filters to another chat.
 It also supports OCR on attached images and avoids forwarding duplicate messages.

-> ### Elevator pitch:
->
-> **Me**: "Here is my phone.
-You see these 31 Telegram channels?
-I want you to find me a job.
-It must be for fresh grads, in my city, specifically for a B.Sc. in Control & Computer Engineering.
-Oh, and check every single one of them every day."
->
-> **Friend**: "Bro, are you serious?!"
->
-> **Me**: "Exactly.
-That is why I wrote this code."

 ## ✨ Features

+* **2 filtering systems**:
-* **Keyword-based filtering**: Matches at least one keyword from each of three keyword categories.
+    * v1: Matches at least one keyword from each of three keyword categories.
+    * v2+: **Evolved filtering system**: Started as simple keyword matching, now handles role-level detection, experience patterns, certification requirements, and all the edge cases you discover when filtering real job posts in the wild.
 * **Image text recognition**: Downloads attached images and extracts text using OCR (`pytesseract`).
 * **Duplicate prevention**: Checks your last 10 forwarded messages before sending a new one.
 * **Customizable filters**: Store your keywords and Telegram API keys in a JSON file.